Skip To Content

 • prj_path | string | required | The path to a valid Esri coordinate system definition file.

-• wkid | string | required | Valid WKID (well-known coordinate system identification number) of the Esri coordinate system.
+• wkid | string | required | A valid well-known ID (WKID) of the Esri coordinate system.

 Example usage 1

-Attempt to set the esri coordinate system to the definition contained in the WGS_1984_Web_Mercator_Auxiliary_Sphere.prj file:
+Attempt to set the Esri coordinate system to the definition contained in the WGS_1984_Web_Mercator_Auxiliary_Sphere.prj file:

 (esri_coordsys_set "C:/CADwork/LispCerts/WGS_1984_Web_Mercator_Auxiliary_Sphere.prj")